kawgh1/gatsby-recipes-app/README.md

   - Allows us to connect our Gatsby app to the Contentful Headless CMS setup on https://contentful.com
   - https://www.gatsbyjs.com/plugins/gatsby-source-contentful/?=contentful
   - **npm install gatsby-source-contentful**
+  - #### One of the key reasons we chose Contenful Plugin for this project is their plugin allows access to the gatsbyImageData property in GraphQL.
+Some CMS plugins do not and thus make it very difficult to work with Gatsby images, such that it may be necessary to build your own plugin.
   - Using Delivery API

           // In your gatsby-config.js